Protests in New York Leave Three Arrested – NBC New York (47)

 New York’s commanders-in-chief at both the state and municipal levels, along with senior NYPD officials, said Friday in no uncertain terms that they support people’s right to protest in the wake of body camera footage. hitting the newly published Tire Nichols, which had been universally and emphatically condemned even before they came to light.

-Governor Kathy Hochul and New York City Mayor Eric Adams, asked about the possible protest at an unrelated subway safety briefing the previous Friday, claimed that the New York State Police and the NYPD had been briefed and strategically deployed, and were prepared to adapt as needed to any situation, which may evolve later on Friday or over the weekend.
+Governor Kathy Hochul and New York City Mayor Eric Adams, asked regarding the possible protest at an unrelated subway safety briefing the previous Friday, claimed that the New York State Police and the NYPD had been briefed and strategically deployed, and were prepared to adapt as needed to any situation, which may evolve later on Friday or over the weekend.

 Hochul urged people to heed the words of Nichols’ own mother, who called for peaceful action hours before the video was released on Friday.